 UCB separation and cryopreservation were performed by adding 6% hydroxyethyl starch at a volume ratio of UCB to hydroxyethyl starch of 5:1.
 Hematopoietic stem cells were isolated using a three-step centrifugation method and transferred into cryogenic storage bags.
-Cryoprotectant (DMSO: dextran = 1:1) was then added at a ratio of 1:4 (cryoprotectant to separated cord blood).
-Following controlled-rate freezing using a programmable freezer, the samples were stored in liquid nitrogen at -196 °C for long-term preservation.
-Each UCB unit was tested for cell viability, total nucleated cell (TNC) count, CD34⁺ cell count, and colony-forming units (CFUs).
+Cryoprotectant (DMSO: dextran = 1:1) was then added at a ratio of 1:4 (cryoprotectant:separated cord blood).
+Following controlled-rate freezing using a programmable freezer, the samples were stored in liquid nitrogen at −196°C for long-term preservation.
+Each UCB unit was tested for cell viability, TNC count, CD34+ cell count, and colony-forming units (CFUs).

-Cell Counting
+Cell counting

 A five-part hematology analyzer was used to determine the white blood cell (WBC) concentration in UCB.
-The total nucleated cell (TNC) count was calculated using the formula: TNC = WBC × volume (L).
-The proportion of CD34⁺ cells among TNCs was measured using a BD flow cytometer.
-The absolute number of CD34⁺ cells was then calculated using the formula: CD34⁺ cell count = TNC × percentage of CD34⁺ cells.
+The TNC count was calculated using the formula: TNC = WBC × volume (L).
+The proportion of CD34+ cells among TNCs was measured using a BD Biosciences flow cytometer.
+The absolute number of CD34+ cells was then calculated using the formula: CD34+ cell count = TNC × percentage of CD34+ cells.

-Study Variables
+Study variables

-Maternal factors: maternal age, ethnicity, nutritional status, history of past illness, family medical history, present medical history, medication history, physical examination, cytomegalovirus (CMV) screening results, gestation period, number of pregnancies, number of deliveries, artificial insemination, chromosomal abnormality, illness during pregnancy, method of childbirth and abnormal labor.
-Neonatal factors: birth weight of the newborn, infant gender, Apgar score, infant anomaly, blood type, and Rh blood group.

-Collection-related factors: volume of UCB and methods of collection.
+Several categories of variables were examined.
+Maternal factors included demographic and clinical characteristics such as maternal age, ethnicity, and nutritional status, as well as reproductive history (number of pregnancies, number of deliveries, artificial insemination) and medical background (past medical history, family medical history, current medical history, and medication history).
+Physical examination findings, CMV screening results, gestation period, chromosomal abnormalities, illness during pregnancy, method of childbirth, and abnormal labor were also recorded.
+Neonatal factors comprised birth weight, infant sex, Apgar score, blood type, Rh blood group, and the presence of infant anomalies.
+Finally, collection-related factors included UCB volume and the method of collection.

-Variable Definitions
+Variable definitions

-Before LASSO modeling, restricted cubic spline (RCS) regression was applied to the volume of UCB collection, and the grouping was determined based on the knot points corresponding to the minimum Akaike Information Criterion (AIC).
-The volume was categorized into three groups: ≤94 mL, 94-140 mL, and >140 mL.
+Before least absolute shrinkage and selection operator (LASSO) modeling, restricted cubic spline (RCS) regression was applied to the UCB collection volume, and volumes were grouped based on the knot points corresponding to the minimum Akaike Information Criterion (AIC).
+Volumes were categorized into three groups: ≤94 mL, 94–140 mL, and >140 mL.

-According to the 5th edition of Pediatrics[15,16] and the actual distribution of the data, the following groupings were applied: Maternal age was divided into three groups: ≥32 years, <28 years, and 28-32 years, with 28-32 years considered the optimal childbearing age.
-Gestational age was categorized as <37 weeks (preterm), 37-41 weeks (full-term), and >41 weeks (post-term).
-The birth weight of the newborn was categorized as <2500 g (low birth weight), 2500-4000 g (normal birth weight), and >4000 g (macrosomia).
+According to the 5th edition of Pediatrics[15,16] and the actual distribution of the data, the following groupings were applied.
+Maternal age was divided into three groups: <28 years, 28–32 years, and ≥32 years, with 28–32 years considered the optimal childbearing age.
+Gestational age was categorized as <37 weeks (preterm), 37–41 weeks (full-term), and >41 weeks (post-term).
+The birth weight of the newborn was categorized as <2,500 g (low birth weight), 2,500–4,000 g (normal birth weight), and >4,000 g (macrosomia).

-Statistical Analysis
+Statistical analysis

-Count data were expressed as relative frequencies, and group comparisons were performed using the χ² test.
+Count data are expressed as relative frequencies, and group comparisons were performed using the chi-square test.
 For ordinal data, the rank-sum test was used.
 Prior to model development, missingness was assessed for all candidate variables.
 For variables with a missing rate below 5%, missing values were imputed using the median for continuous variables and the mode for categorical variables, whereas variables with a missing rate of 5% or higher were handled using multiple imputation.
 Variables with a missing rate of 20% or higher were excluded from the analysis.
 Continuous variables were screened for potential outliers using boxplots and the interquartile range (IQR) method.
-Values considered implausible and suggestive of data-entry errors were checked and corrected where possible, whereas genuine extreme values were retained to preserve the real-world distribution of the data.
+Values considered implausible and suggestive of data entry errors were checked and corrected where possible, whereas genuine extreme values were retained to preserve the real-world distribution of the data.
 All preprocessing procedures were performed before LASSO variable selection.